djwatson/hawk/doc/HACKING.md

 * A full repl and not just per-script.
 * More tests.
 * aarch64 support.
 * FLONUM support in the JIT.
+Requires the GC to run collect() in traces - which means we need roots for traces (because we need to box flonums for trace exits, and we need it to succeed.
+I guess we could reserve some space, but that's cheesy).
 * Various missing NYI's in the jit.
 * Move more of the standard library to C as apporpriate - in partiular member/assoc and friends, and read / number->string / string->number,